romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You are configuring secret scanning for your organization's private repository.
+Q: You are configuring secret scanning for your organization's private repository.
 When can you expect secret scanning to run and identify potential exposed secrets?
 <details><summary>Show the answer</summary><p>

 - **Secret scanning runs automatically upon every push to the repository and scans the entire commit history**